XpiritCommunityEvents/HOL/labs/1-migratingrepository.md

 ![Import Code - Set Source](../images/import-code-provide-source.png)

-Verify that you've selected the correct target repository and click "begin import".
+Verify that you've selected the correct target repository and click `begin import`.

 GitHub will now automatically import and optimize the repository and should finish in a moment: